Want to learn more about SharePoint Server? Check out our SharePoint 2019 ebook!

 Now, if that’s all a little fuzzy, here are a few images to illustrate some logical server interactions for SharePoint to work.
 For the purpose of this post, these illustrations show separate servers.
 But remember, roles can be performed by a single server if need be (though that’s not recommended for production farms).

-What About SharePoint Online?
+What About SharePoint Online in Microsoft 365?

 Now, everything discussed above is for SharePoint Server (also called SharePoint on-premises or simply on-prem).
 So what about this SharePoint Online you keep hearing about?